endowdly/fitz/README.md

 3. Why did you port this?

 > Mostly practice.
-I wanted to see if I could get gotz to work seemlessly with f-sharp.
+> I wanted to see if I could get gotz to work seemlessly with f-sharp.

+4. Which flavor is better? gotz or fitz?

+> It depends.
+> I do think that fitz has a better live mode and better config support.
+> That said, I think gotz is more performant and you certainly cannot beat the size of go's packaged runtime (3MB < 20MB!).
+> Other than that, they are the same!
+> So it boils down to what tooling and installation methods you prefer.

+5. Is this cross-platform?

+> Just to be clear, yes it is (albeit untested on unix-likes).